hhd-dev/ally-fix/readme.md

 One of the commands ran by asusctl to control when the leds were on **in laptops** (`0x5D, 0xBD, 0x01, X, X, X, X`) was run on the Ally instead of the proper command in Armoury Crate.
-This unsyncs the zones of the Ally, causing single zone RGB modes to break.
+Versions `6.0.X` of asusctl ran a variant of the command that unsyncs the 4 RGB zones of the Ally, causing single zone RGB modes to break.
-The single-zone functionality is only used by a single RGB mode in Armoury Crate:
-Rainbow mode when in the non-aura mode.
-This leads to that mode being broken.
+Prior to those, the parameter set that was used, by happenstance, caused the zones to sync fixing the issue.
 As `asusctl` asserts itself and runs on boot, even if the user did not choose to use it, this means that any user that had `asusctl` installed is affected by the issue.
+The single-zone functionality was first used by the Rainbow RGB mode in Armory Crate, but now includes other modes such as Comet and Reactive.
+The unsyncing leads to those modes being broken.

 The fix in this repository runs the command `0x5D, 0xBD, 0x01, 0xFF, 0xFF, 0xFF, 0xFF`
 which syncs the zones and restores the RGB rainbow mode.